Jamil226/SP25-AI/README.md

   - Extracting the Original Text from the HTML Elements and Selectors
   - Extracting the data from Elements and Selectors

+### Lab-06: LLM Fine-Tuning with HuggingFace

+- Introduction to Hugging Face
+- Using pre-trained models for text summarization
+- Implementing text summarization using Hugging Face transformers
+- Fine-tuning models for better performance
+- Evaluating summarization results

-### Lab-07: Digital Image Processing using OpenCV
+### Lab-07: Computer Vision

 - OpenCV Overview
   - RGB to Grayscale
   - Guassian Blue
   - Canny Edge Detection
   - Object Detection through Template and Frame using CV2
+- YOLO Algorithm Overview
+  - Object Localization
+  - Training of a Neural Network
+  - Why do we need YOLO?
+  - Intersection over Union (IOU)
+  - Introduction to YOLOv8
+  - Roboflow Overview
+  - Open Image Datasets
+  - YOLOv8 Lab Tasks
+- YOLOv8 Lab
+  - Object Detection from Image
+  - Object Detection from Video
+  - Object Detection from Camera
+  - Object Segmentation
+  - Confidence Score
+  - Running Segmentation on Video

-### Lab-08: MLFLow Part I
+### Lab-08: MLFLow

 - Introduction To MLFLOW
 - Getting Started With MLFLOW